YaBoiSwayZ/HWID-Spoofer/README.md

 ## Prerequisites

-- It's a Living Off The Land Binary (LOLBin) Script, nothing needed to run it.
+- It's a Living Off The Land Binary (LOLBin) Proof of Concept (POC), nothing is needed for it to run.
 ## Installation

 1. **Download the Script:**